THE CITY OF SAINT-RAPHAËL IN THE VAR, ON THE FRENCH RIVIERA

 Explore the Esterel Creeks by Boat

-The Estérel mountains have a rocky coast made up of small coves and inlets that can also be explored from the water.
+The Esterel mountains have a rocky coast made up of small coves and inlets that can also be explored from the water.
 Less known than those of Marseille, the Estérel creeks are no less beautiful.
-It must be said that this unique red color gives the impression of being on another planet!
+It must be said that this unique red colour gives the impression of being on another planet!
 Departing from Saint-Raphaël, you can easily find boat trips along the coast of the massif with a swimming break.
 You will see the Ile d’Or, the Cap du Dramont, the Maubois cove or the cove of the Ile des Vales.
-It is also possible to explore the creeks of Estérel independently by canoe, kayak or stand-up paddle.
+It is also possible to explore the creeks of Esterel independently by canoe, kayak or stand-up paddle.

 Visit the History, Prehistory and Underwater Archeology Museum

 This archaeological museum plunges visitors into the region’s past.
-Part of the museum is dedicated to underwater archeology and several remains have been found during underwater excavations, such as a collection of Roman amphorae.
+Part of the museum is dedicated to underwater archaeology and several remains have been found during underwater excavations, such as a collection of Roman amphorae.
 Another part of the museum is dedicated to the medieval church and its crypts.
 The Museum of History, Prehistory and Underwater Archeology is located in the old presbytery of the medieval church.
 Free entry.

 Stroll along the coastal path

-The city of Saint-Raphaël, which received the honor of hosting the Louis de Funès museum, despite the actor not being from the region.
+The city of Saint-Raphaël received the honour of hosting the Louis de Funès museum, despite the actor not being from the region.
 This museum is dedicated to the famous comedian & retraces his career and his life through a collection of objects and documents.
 Photographs, posters, film extracts, awards, letters and drawings are presented in an original museography.
 Whether you are a long-time fan or want to learn more about this extraordinary personality, visiting the Louis de Funès museum is not to be missed during your stay in Saint-Raphaël.